National Library of Sweden, A 229

 The rubric notwithstanding, the text corresponds to the Seven Requests edited by Leroquais (1927), lacking, however, the request relating to the disciples.

 The bifolium making up f.
 206 / f.
 209 has been incorrectly placed in the sequence; it should come after the bifolium making up f.
 207 / f.
 208; consequently, the text comes in the incorrect order and f.
-206v contains text belonging to the rhymed prayer top the Holy Cross.
+206v contains text belonging to the rhymed prayer to the Holy Cross.
 An early modern hand has added signes-de-renvoi at the relevant places.

 f.
 208r: St Anthony;